-Yoga has become a popular and successful method to improve posture, balance, bone strength and agility (quickness) in persons with osteoporosis.
+Yoga has become a popular and successful method to improve posture, balance, bone strength, and agility (quickness).
 It is possible for some persons to:

 - Lose a little roundness in the upper spine

 - Stand straighter

-- · Become steadier
+- Become steadier to help decrease falls

 - Move with greater trust in yourself

-Yoga can help a person feel empowered and fight helplessness against osteoporosis.
+Yoga can help a person feel empowered.
 Many have begun to make yoga a part of their lifelong plan to slow the progression of bone disease.